-Stream monitoring activities were conducted by NEORSD Level 3 Qualified Data Collectors certified by Ohio EPA in Fish Community Biology, Benthic Macroinvertebrate Biology, Chemical Water Quality, and Stream Habitat Assessment as explained in the NEORSD Study Plan 2013 Big Creek Environmental Monitoring, approved by Ohio EPA on July 10, 2013.
+Stream monitoring activities were conducted by NEORSD Level 3 Qualified Data Collectors certified by Ohio EPA in Fish Community Biology, Benthic Macroinvertebrate Biology, Chemical Water Quality, and Stream Habitat Assessment as explained in the NEORSD's Project Study Plan, 2014 Big Creek Environmental Monitoring, approved by Ohio EPA on April 14, 2014.
 The results obtained from these assessments were evaluated using the Ohio EPA's Qualitative Habitat Evaluation Index (QHEI), Index of Biotic Integrity (IBI), Modified Index of Well-Being (MIwb), and Invertebrate Community Index (ICI).
 Water chemistry data was compared to the Ohio Water Quality Standards (Ohio EPA, 2011) to determine attainment of designated uses.
 An examination of the individual metrics that comprise the IBI and ICI was used in conjunction with the water quality data, NEORSD Macroinvertebrate Field Sheet, and QHEI results to identify impacts to the fish and benthic macroinvertebrate communities.
 Results were also compared to historic data to show temporal trends.

-Figure 1 is a map of the sampling location on Big Creek, and Table 1 lists the sampling location and its respective river mile, latitude/longitude, site description, and surveys conducted.
+Figure 1 is a map of the sampling locations on Big Creek, and Table 1 lists the sampling locations with respect to river mile, latitude/longitude, site description, and surveys conducted.
 A digital photo catalog of the sampling locations is available upon request by contacting the NEORSD Water Quality and Industrial Surveillance (WQIS) Division.

 Figure 1.
-Sampling Location
+Sampling Locations

 Table 1.
-2013 Big Creek Sampling Location Water Body Latitude Longitude River Mile Location Information USGS HUC 8 Number - Name Purpose Big Creek 41.4460 -81.6865 0.15 Downstream of Jennings Road 04110002 Cuyahoga Evaluate water chemistry and macroinvertebrates as required by Ohio EPA Permit #3PA00002FD, and evaluate the fish community and instream habitat as supplemental data
+Water Body Latitude Longitude River Mile Location Information USGS HUC 8 Number - Name Purpose Big Creek 41.4460 -81.6865 0.15 Downstream of Jennings Road 04110002 Cuyahoga Evaluate water chemistry and macroinvertebrates as required by Ohio EPA Permit #3PA00002FD, and evaluate the fish community and instream habitat as supplemental data Big Creek 41.4436 -81.6996 1.00 Upstream of outfall BGMB1680, Upstream of Jennings Road 04110002 Cuyahoga Evaluate water chemistry, macroinvertebrates and evaluate the fish community and instream habitat